Forecasting through deep learning and modal decomposition in two-phase concentric jets

 In particular, we observe how the CNN model provides good and stable performance using, for training, both raw and complexity-reduced data set (HODMD), while RNN model has difficulties on both raw and complexity-reduced data set.
-This could be because recurrent architectures have difficulties when dealing with high-dimensional time series as input (in this work we deal with a complexity problem, not a dimensionality one as in Ref. \cite{Abadia22}, where the RNN model obtains the best results), running into a bias problem by constantly predicting the mean of the input values.
+This could be because recurrent architectures have difficulties when dealing with high-dimensional time series as input (in this work we deal with a complexity problem, not a dimensionality one as in Ref. \citep{Abadia22}, where the RNN model obtains the best results), running into a bias problem by constantly predicting the mean of the input values.
 This bias problem cannot be explained by their reduced number of parameters, since RNN models have more than 4 times the number of weights than their corresponding convolutional models.
-The root of the problem must be sought in the lack of spatial inductive bias of RNN models \cite{LopezMartin21,cohen,mitchell}, which becomes critical as the complexity of the fluid dynamics forecasting problem increases.
+The root of the problem must be sought in the lack of spatial inductive bias of RNN models \citep{LopezMartin21,cohen,mitchell}, which becomes critical as the complexity of the fluid dynamics forecasting problem increases.